slava-basko/functional-php/docs/functions.md

 ```

 ### type_of
-Return a function that checks `$value instanceof SomeClass.
+Return a function that checks `$value instanceof SomeClass`.

 ```php
 type_of(\User::class)(new User()); // User